Amazon HQ2: Company eyeing these 20 cities for its second headquarters

 Related: Cities are doing wacky things to host Amazon's second headquarters

+Most cities have stayed quiet about the tax breaks they're offering, but Newark already passed a $5 billion tax incentive package in an effort to attract the second headquarters.

+Los Angeles was the only West Coast city that made the list.
+Considering Amazon's headquarters is located not too far away in Seattle, the move to focus elsewhere was expected.

-Meanwhile, Kansas City Mayor Sly James gave five-star reviews to 1,000 random items on Amazon's website, which tied in the city's strengths into each post.
+Some cities that didn't make the cut made splashy attempts to attract the company's attention.
+Tucson, Arizona sent a giant cactus to Amazon CEO Jeff Bezos, and Kansas City Mayor Sly James gave five-star reviews to 1,000 random items on Amazon's website -- tying the city's strengths into each post.

+Stonecrest, Georgia, which offered to de-annex some of its land and rename it the city of Amazon, is still in the running as part of Atlanta's efforts.

 Amazon has said the second headquarters would be a "full equal" to its Seattle campus.
 The tech giant estimates its investments in Seattle from 2010 through 2016 resulted in an extra $38 billion to the city's economy.